By Edwin Okoth and Ruth Hopkins

 Kenya | Nightmare at Bamburi Farm

 G4S security guards working for the multinational cement manufacturer Bamburi Portland Cement Ltd, along with a special Kenyan police unit stationed at a site claimed by Bamburi, have been accused of torture and assault by dozens of locals in Denyenye, a small village in Kwale County, coastal Kenya.
 The villagers, who live near a 1,500-acre piece of contested land, rely on it for farming cattle, fetching firewood for cooking, and accessing the ocean for fishing.
-However, in what appears to be a pact from hell, Bamburi, G4S security guards, and Kenyan law enforcement officials have jointly and violently kept the locals from their land for decades.
+According to G4S, its "small team’s role at Bamburi is (only) to patrol the land and report anyone doing anything illegal, such as cutting of trees or removal of other property, to the police.”
+However, according to the locals, Bamburi, G4S security guards, and Kenyan law enforcement officials have violently kept them from their land for decades.

 The former British private security multinational G4S, now part of the American security giant Allied Universal, operates in various countries, including the UK, South Africa, and the Netherlands.
 Bamburi Cement, the local subsidiary of the Swiss building materials multinational Holcim, has contracted G4S for security services on and around the contested land, where it claims to plan to develop economic activities.
 While the company asserts that it purchased the land in 1954 from a private owner, who allegedly received it as a gift from the erstwhile British colonial government, its ownership documents remain unclear (see below).